3 More Mistakes to Avoid When Answering the Most Important Interview Question

 What else could you be doing wrong?

-2001: A Space Odyssey was a landmark film with groundbreaking special effects and an ambitious meditation on the nature of mankind that has never been matched, according to some critics.
+2001: A Space Odyssey was a landmark film with groundbreaking special effects and a very “different” story-telling style.

-Imagine an investment banker watching 2001: A Space Odyssey.
-He would probably get bored within 5 minutes and walk out, wondering “What happened to the dialogue?
-And where’s my bonus?”
+Imagine an investment banker watching 2001: A Space Odyssey: He or she would probably get bored within 5 minutes and walk out, wondering, “What happened to the dialogue?
+And what about my bonus?”

-And you get a similar reaction if your story is too long.
+And you’ll get a similar reaction if your story is too long.

-Keep it brief, don’t go into minutiae and tell a story – not an odyssey.
+Keep it brief (1-2 minutes), don’t go into minutiae, and tell a story – not an odyssey.

-If your story is only 30 seconds to 1 minute long, you don’t have a story at all – you have a commercial.
+If your story is only 10 seconds long, you don’t have a story at all – you have a commercial.

-A 30-second clip might sell Coke, Bud Light, or FedEx to consumers.
-And it might generate “stimulating” water cooler discussion the next day at work.
+A 10-second clip might sell Coke, Bud Light, or FedEx, and it might generate “stimulating” water cooler discussion the next day at work.